bitcoin/bitcoin/doc/build-openbsd.md

 pkg_add gmake libtool libevent pkg_add autoconf # (select highest version, e.g. 2.69)
 pkg_add automake # (select highest version, e.g. 1.15)
-pkg_add python # (select version 2.7.x, not 3.x)
+pkg_add python # (select highest version, e.g. 3.5)
-ln -sf /usr/local/bin/python2.7 /usr/local/bin/python2
 ```

-The default C++ compiler that comes with OpenBSD 5.7 is g++ 4.2.
-This version is old (from 2007), and is not able to compile the current version of Bitcoin Core.
-It is possible to patch it up to compile, but with the planned transition to C++11 this is a losing battle.
+The default C++ compiler that comes with OpenBSD 5.9 is g++ 4.2.
+This version is old (from 2007), and is not able to compile the current version of Bitcoin Core, primarily as it has no C++11 support, but even before there were issues.
 So here we will be installing a newer compiler.

 GCC
 -------